vazome/price-grabber/README.md

   - Selenium
   - webdriver-manager
 ## Usage
-[Download script and example csv](https://github.com/vazome/price-grabber/releases), set your links and div classes in csv file and for a protected website edit url variable in script.
+[Download price-grabber.sh and websites.csv](https://github.com/vazome/price-grabber/releases), set your links and div classes in csv file.
+For a scrapping protected website edit "url" variable in the script.

 macOS - `bash ./price-grabber.sh`